 Substances that are dangerous for kids and should be stored up, away and out of sight.
-Also, try to keep poisonous substances in childresistant cabinets or containers.
-Keep in mind that there is no such thing as a child-proof lock or con-
+Also, try to keep poisonous substances in child-resistant cabinets or containers.
+Keep in mind that there is no such thing as a child-proof lock or container, and there is no substitution for adult supervision and vigilance.

-Practice safe storage habits tainer, and there is no substitution for adult supervision and vigilance.
-Read and follow labels and directions Make a habit of reviewing the label on anything that has one prior to use, especially before administering medications to children.
-Take care to follow not only usage directions, but the directions provided for safe storage and disposal as well.
+Read and follow labels and directions

+Make a habit of reviewing the label on

+anything that has one prior to use, especially before administering medications to children.
+Take care to follow

+not only usage directions, but the directions provided for safe storage and

+disposal as well.